sc2de/OBS2multipleStreams/README.md

 The "Pfad für Platform" can differ depending on your chosen streaming platform.
 For twitch you can choose one if the servers listed [here](https://help.twitch.tv/s/twitch-ingest-recommendation).
 (For example : rtmp://fra02.contribute.live-video.net/app/<stream_key> )

 The limit on how many streams you can send simultatiously should be mostly set by your uploadrate.

+You need to start ffmpeg first before starting the stream in OBS.